 The Exercise Physiology Laboratory at Benedictine University allows students to assess the physiological responses to the stress of exercise.
 The fitness center in the Dan and Ada Rice Center is an additional resource for laboratory-based courses.
 Students also have the opportunity to provide exercise programming to a wide variety of older individuals at the Performance Enhancement Center at the Villa St. Benedict retirement facility.

-Ongoing research opportunities are available in the Exercise Physiology Laboratory to allow students to participate in a variety of studies.
+Ongoing research opportunities in the Exercise Physiology Laboratory are available for student participation.
 The results of these studies are presented at both regional and national American College of Sports Medicine meetings as well as published in scientific journals.

 The M.S. in Clinical Exercise Physiology program is academically demanding and prepares students for the critical responsibility they assume in professional practice.
 Students improve decision-making skills, learn to critically analyze the literature, and demonstrate the ability to safely assess physiological performance of patients.
 Successful completion of the program requires that each student pass an academic and skills competency exam that is based on the knowledge and skills learned throughout their coursework

 Clinical Exercise Physiology Recommended Course Sequence:

 Year One

 Fall

-EXPH 521 Exercise Physiology Lab I - Fitness Testing (1)
+EXPH 521 Fitness Testing (1)

 EXPH 560 Advanced Human Physiology (3)\\

-EXPH 581 Professional Experiences in Clinical Exercise Physiology
+EXPH 581 Professional Experiences in Clinical Exercise Physiology (1)

-EXPH 582 Advanced Exercise Physiology-I \\
+EXPH 582 Advanced Exercise Physiology-I (1)\\

 Spring

-EXPH 522 Exercise Physiology Lab II - EKG(1)
+EXPH 522 Electrocardiography (1)

 EXPH 561 Pathophysiology and Prevention (3)

-EXPH 591 Exercise Biochemistry and Metabolism (3)
+EXPH 591 Human Metabolism (3)

 Summer

-EXPH 623 Exercise Physiology Lab III - Graded Exercise Testing (2)\\
+EXPH 623 Graded Exercise Testing (2)\\

-EXPH 681 Behavior Modification and Preventive Complementary Health Care (3)
+EXPH 681 Behavior Modification and Preventive Complementary Health Care (2)

 EXPH 685 Laboratory Ethics/Laboratory Procedures (2)

 Year Two

 Fall

-EXPH 662 Advanced Exercise Physiology II (3)
+EXPH 662 Advanced Exercise Physiology II (4)

 EXPH 663 Exercise Pharmacology (3)

 EXPH 690 Internship (2)\\

 Spring

 EXPH 664 Special Populations (3)

 EXPH 690 Internship (2)\\

 NUTR 542 Applied Nutritional Physiology (3)